Audubon of the Western Everglades is the oldest “grassroots” conservation organization in Southwest Florida, established in 1961.

 Brad Cornell, Policy Director

 Brad Cornell currently is Policy Director for both Audubon of the Western Everglades and Audubon Florida, a joint position he has held since Summer 2005, and for the regional organization since 2001.
 He works on land use, wetlands, coastal habitats, and Western Everglades restoration issues to protect and recover imperiled species, especially the Florida Panther, nesting shorebirds, Corkscrew’s Wood Storks, and Marco Island’s Burrowing Owls.
 He has degrees from Oberlin College and the University of Texas at Austin and played trombone for the Naples Philharmonic for ten years prior to joining Audubon.
-Brad and his wife Martha have two native Floridian children, one in graduate school and one in high school.
+Brad and his wife Martha have two adult native Floridian children.

 Pete Quasius, Advocacy Director

-Lori Beall has been with AWE for 12 years as the Membership Director.
-It is a great fit since she has a passion for the environment and the animals that occupy our unique landscape.
+Lori Beall has been with AWE for 15 years, 13 as the Membership Director, and two years as the Program Director.
+It is a great fit since she has a passion for the environment and all the animals that occupy our unique landscape.
 Lori grew up in Connecticut and attended the University of Hartford as a Computer Science Major.
 She worked at CIGNA Healthcare and managed private County Clubs while in Connecticut.
 She worked in the marine industry for 3 years in the Caribbean and New England then moved to Southern California, where she was an Area Sales Manager for CompUSA for 6 years.
-Lori and her husband Gregg moved to Naples in 2000 and have two teenage children.
+Lori and her husband Gregg moved to Naples in 2000 and have two teenage children, one in College and one in High School.